Goldendoodle Blog Banner

 Parent Breed Genetics

 The genetic contribution from both parent breeds significantly impacts adult size.
 Standard poodles typically weigh 45-70 pounds, while golden retrievers range from 55-75 pounds.
-The specific genetic combination inherited by your goldendoodle determines their size potential within this range.
+The specific genetic combination inherited by your this mix determines their size potential within this range.

 Generation type also affects predictability: